Kxpi/iot-speed-trap/README.md

 docker buildx use builder
 docker buildx build --push --platform linux/arm/v7 -t [username]/camera:test ./camera
 ```
-When you will have the images, just channge their names in [docker-compose.yaml](docker-compose.yaml) and you should be good to go.

 ## Possible issues with OpenCV
 When working with OpenCV, we encountered an error/warning almost every time it took a picture (so with 30FPS it was around 30 times every second).